glegshot/didatic-waddle/README.md

 # didatic-waddle

-AWS Lambda exploration with Java
+AWS Lambda exploration with Java and SAM CLI